TimBurg/MA_thesis_markdown/source/07_theory.md

 During the course of writing the interpolation program it became clear that only local basis functions would be good candidates for a surface interpolation due to the number of vertices used in most triangular meshes and the resulting size of a dense interpolation matrix.
-But also the conditon number of interpolation matrix is problematic.
+But also the conditon number of the interpolation matrix is problematic for large interpolation sets.
+To this end the compactly supported basis functions are also much more forgiving.
+I recite some estimates of the condition number in the Appendix.

+Local, piecewise polynomial RBFs are generally dimension dependent in that they are not positive definite for $d>d_0$ in $\mathbb{R}d^d$ where $d_0$ depends on the function.
+For this application $d_0 = 3$ is obviously the requirement.

-Now commonly used are the Wendland functions [see @wendland_piecewise_1995] which are piecewise polynomial, of minimal degree and positive definite.
-For the surface interpolation I use the C2 continuous function and it's derivative.
+Now commonly used are the Wendland functions [see @wendland_piecewise_1995] which are of minimal degree with respect to the space dimension and smoothness and are positive definite.
+For the surface interpolation I use the two times continuously differentiable function and it's derivative.

 function             name                     definiteness
 -----------------   ------------------------ -------------